Fairy Tail Zero: Production

+In an interview included in the Fairy Tail Zero graphic novel, Hiro Mashima said he first rejected the idea of him creating a manga for Monthly Fairy Tail Magazine because he was so busy with the weekly Fairy Tail series and supervising its anime adaptation.
+After taking on a short job designing characters for a video game and deciding to focus on manga again, he planned a spin-off with Fairy Tail character Mavis Vermillion as the protagonist.
+Mavis was originally conceived for Fairy Tail as an old, grandfatherly character, but after Mashima realized that "Mavis" was a female name, and that his editors expected her to be female, he re-envisioned her as a young girl to surprise readers.
+Her popularity resulted in her making further appearances within the main story, and also inspired him to focus Fairy Tail Zero on how the guild was founded.

-The chapters for the manga were 20 pages each and spanned a year across all 13 issues of Monthly Fairy Tail Magazine.
-Mashima called such a page limit too short for a monthly series, and said it resulted in him having to cut things from the story; such as Mavis overcoming a hatred of guilds, and Zera being the reason Geoffrey easily escapes from his cage.
-He designed Zera specifically for the series as a bully who becomes a kind person later in life, likening her to the character Éponine in Les Misérables.
-Mashima designed thick, black eyebrows for her to contrast with Mavis's short, thin ones.
-He also tried to keep Zera's identity a secret, although his staff had already figured it out after reading the first chapter, and were surprised when she reappeared in the second; however, he was able to fool Mavis's voice actor, Mamiko Noto.
-Mashima expressed disappointment how, when naming Yuri Dreyar, nobody involved realized that the name Yuri had previously been used for a character in volume 43 of Fairy Tail.
-Acknowledging that there are many characters in the series, he said that he always tries to avoid the possibility of characters being confused with one another when naming them; describing it as one of the "rules" of storytelling.
-The author briefly considered having the two Yuris be the same character, but said he had to give that up as they look completely different.
-When asked about how Geoffrey is revealed to be the founder of the Phantom Lord guild, Mashima said in hindsight it was a mistake to have never mentioned Jose's last name in the main series as the two characters are related.
+The chapters for the monthly series were 20 pages each, as with the weekly series, and spanned one year across 13 issues.
+Mashima had planned the story to involve Mavis overcoming a hatred of guilds, but dropped the idea due to page limitations.
+He designed the character Zera specifically for the series as a bully who becomes a kind person later in life, likening her to the character Éponine in Les Misérables.
+He designed thick, black eyebrows for her to contrast with Mavis's short, thin eyebrows.
+He also tried to keep Zera's identity a secret, although his editors already figured it out after reading the first chapter, and were surprised when she reappeared in the next one; however, he was able to fool Mavis's Japanese voice actor, Mamiko Noto.